Elisa Leonida Zamfirescu: Later life and death

 Zamfirescu retired in 1963, aged 75.
 In retirement she was involved in activism for disarmament.
 She died at the age of 86 on 25 November 1973.

-An award for women working in science and technology was established in her name, the Premiul Elisa Leonida-Zamfirescu.
+An award for women working in science and technology was established in her name, the Elisa Leonida-Zamfirescu Prize.

 Honours and awards

 Zamfirescu was the first woman member of AGIR (General Association of Romanian Engineers).
 A street in Sector 1 of Bucharest bears her name, and she was honoured with a Google Doodle on the anniversary of her birthday in 2018.